 What are the possible side effects of neuromodulators?

 Neuromodulators are one of the safest non-surgical treatments available.
 The few risks of neuromodulators can be mitigated by choosing an experienced and qualified injector.
 It is imperative to ensure your injector has a comprehensive understanding and thorough knowledge of facial anatomy, specific training in cosmetic injections.
-Cathy Read-Brule RN, has an exceptionally high level of expertise and is a Certified Aesthetic Nurse Specialist; designation issued to Registered Nurses who have passed a standardized national examination on non-surgical aesthetics.
-Cathy has an astute eye for aesthetics, puts safety and the patient’s best interest first.
+Our nurses, have an exceptionally high level of expertise, have an astute eye for aesthetics and put safety and the patient’s best interest first.

 What should I expect at my first appointment?